chimwemwe007/blog-app/README.md

 # Rails Blog App

-> The Blog app is Roby on rails website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> The Blog app is rails website that will show the list of posts and empower readers to interact with them by adding posts, comments and likes.
+> In this project i added forms for the user.

 ## Built With